hdzierz/Genome-Assembly-Standard-in-Bioinformatics-at-PFR/bf2o9i3tmc.md

 - fasta of contigs
 - AGP files mapping contigs to scaffolds and scaffolds to super scaffolds
 - GFF Repeats
-- GFF with gene models where availabl
+- GFF with gene models where available
+-
 - Indices